Professionals, take advantage of our offers: 🚚 Electric vans, vans & utility vehicles 🏷️ Electric leasing 🚙 Electric SUVs 🚘 Electric sedans

 Did you know that you can use charging stations free of charge?
 Please note that not all charging points are free of charge.
 In general, these charging points are usually located in the parking lots of stores and shopping centers, such as Leclerc, Lidl or Super U.

-To make it easier to find charging stations and plan your journeys in advance, there are a number of high-performance platforms that use geolocation to locate nearby charging stations, and even international ones.
+To make it easier to find charging stations and plan your journeys, there are a number of high-performance platforms that use geolocation to locate nearby charging stations, or even those in other parts of the world.

 Here are just a few examples:

-• Chargemap By activating the location function on your smartphone or laptop, the platform will suggest available charging stations in your vicinity, indicated on a map.
-In addition to finding nearby charging stations, the user can also find stations with power ratings adapted to the motorist's electric car (according to :
+• Chargemap By activating the location function on your smartphone or laptop, the platform will suggest available charging stations nearby, indicated on a map.
+In addition to finding nearby charging stations, users can also find stations with power ratings adapted to the motorist's electric car, in accordance with the relevant standards:

 • normal charging point: power less than or equal to 22 kW